MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

    >[!NOTE]
    > This command uses the default installation path for DPM.
 If you have changed the installation path, update the path accordingly.

+## DPM 2019 UR4 release notes

+The following section details the known issue in DPM 2019 UR4 and the workaround.

+### Remote UI and Central Console UR4 update installation

+**Description**: Remote UI and Central Console must be installed on RTM, UR1, UR2.

+**Workaround**: If Remote UI and Central Console are on UR3, you need to uninstall it, install RTM version and then upgrade to UR4.
+Only UR4 remote UI can connect to DPM 2019 UR4.

 ::: moniker-end